NonsoAmadi10/kapture/README.md

 ### Background Context

-- It is advisable to run this script at a time when your servers won't be expecting heavy traffic so that there won't be data inconsistency in your snapshots
+- It is advisable to run this script at a time when your servers won't be expecting heavy traffic so that there won't be data inconsistency in your snapshots.

+- Auto deleting of previous snapshot is not available yet.
+If you find a way to implement that before I do, kindly fork this repo and raise a PR, then I would be happy to merge your PR

 ### To cancel the automation simply run